These instructions are for DML version 3.3.2

 This was just created on a whim originally, but I have found that I use it so much I thought I might as well leave it in as part of the DML package.

-Accessed by clicking on the music button found at the top right of the screen.
-Shown highlighted in yellow in the image below.
+Accessed by clicking on the music button found at the top right of the movie library screen (Shown below).

 Click on the desired artist in the "Artist List" (left most list).
 The artist's albums will be loaded into the "Album List" (middle list).